Fly Fishing the Copper River - Alaska

 Angler Fly Fishing in River with Mountain Backdrop

 Season: June through early October.
-In June and July, the Copper has some of the best dry fly fishing in Alaska.
+In June and July, the Copper has some of Alaska's best dry fly fishing.
 Sockeye salmon fishing is red hot in July before tapering off in early August.

 Boats: 16 ft. tunnel boats with 40 HP jet units to run the river and get to the next fishing hole.
 You'll rarely, if ever, fish from the boat.
 The Lodge also has a lake boat to access other tributaries that flow into Lake Iliamna.

 Guides: You will fish with different guides during the week.
-The guides have fished around the world and make this their career.
+The guides have fished around the world, and this is their career.
 Two anglers per guide.
 They can help the beginner learn how to cast or show the experienced fly angler how to reach a tricky undercut bank.

-Fishing License: Your fishing license is not included in the package.
+Fishing License: Your Alaska fishing license is not included in the package, $45.00 for a 7-day license.

 Sample Fishing Day:

-7:00 a.m.
-Enjoy a hearty breakfast with coffee available earlier.
+7:00 am - A hearty breakfast with coffee available early.

 Fly Fishing for Trophy Rainbows